xuanquangIT/dlh-pv/docker/README-SETUP.md

 # In the Trino CLI, run:
-SHOW CATALOGS;                    -- Should list: iceberg, system SHOW SCHEMAS FROM iceberg;        -- Should list: default, lh, information_schema SELECT 1;                          -- Basic query test
+SHOW CATALOGS;                    -- Should list: iceberg, system SHOW SCHEMAS FROM iceberg;        -- Should list: information_schema, lh, system SELECT 1;                          -- Basic query test
 ```